encukou/cpython/Doc/reference/lexical_analysis.rst

 character set is defined by the encoding declaration; it is UTF-8 if no encoding declaration is given in the source file; see section :ref:`encodings`.

-.. index:: triple-quoted string, Unicode Consortium, raw string
-   single: """; string literal
-   single: '''; string literal

-In plain English: Both types of literals can be enclosed in matching single quotes (``'``) or double quotes (``"``).
-They can also be enclosed in matching groups of three single or double quotes (these are generally referred to as *triple-quoted strings*).
-The backslash (``\``) character is used to give special meaning to otherwise ordinary characters like ``n``, which means 'newline' when escaped (``\n``).
-It can also be used to escape characters that otherwise have a special meaning, such as newline, backslash itself, or the quote character.
-See :ref:`escape sequences <escape-sequences>` below for examples.

 .. index::
    single: b'; bytes literal